Goethe–Schiller Monument (Milwaukee)

-Swabian Benevolent Society ein Denkmal für Schiller, einen Landsmann aus Schwaben, errichten, aber andere deutsche Vereine aus Milwaukee wollten sich beteiligen.
-1902 gründeten 30 Organisationen und verschiedene private Spender, darunter einheimische Familien wie die Vogels, Brumders und Nunnemachers, einen Denkmalverein, um Spenden für das Kunstwerk zu sammeln.
-Sie sammelten 10.000 Dollar für das Denkmal und 5.000 Dollar für den Sockel.
-1908 einigte sich eine Koalition deutscher Gruppen ohne große Schwierigkeiten darauf, Deutschland Das Milwaukee-Denkmal wurde daher von der Gießerei in Lauchhammer nach Rietschels Originalform von 1857 gegossen.

-Das Denkmal wurde am 12.
-Juni 1908 im Rahmen einer großen Feier eingeweiht.
+The Goethe–Schiller Monument is a public artwork by German artist Ernst Friedrich August Rietschel located in Washington Park, which is in Milwaukee, Wisconsin, United States.
+The bronze sculpture from 1908 depicts two men, Johann Wolfgang von Goethe and Friedrich von Schiller, one holding a laurel wreath and the other a scroll.
+The 12 foot artwork rests upon a 26 foot long granite base.
+The bronze sculpture is a recasting of the statue incorporated into the 1857 Goethe-Schiller Monument in Weimar, Germany.

 Description

 The Goethe-Schiller Monument consists of two men standing side by side.
 One of the men, Johann Wolfgang von Goethe passes a laurel wreath to the younger man, Friedrich von Schiller, who holds a scroll in his proper left hand.
 Goethe is attired in a knee-length coat, a shirt with a ruffled collar, a vest and leggings.
 Schiller is attired in a mid-calf length coat, a vest and leggings.
 The sculpture stands atop a tiered granite base containing an exedra.
 The sculpture has three inscriptions.
 On the lowest left side of the sculpture it says: RIETSCHEL, ERNEST F. On the front of the plinth, in incised letters, it says: GOETHE SCHILLER.
 On the front of the base it says: GOETHE SCHILLER.
 The granite base contains three plaques.
 The plaque on the left side reads: